ImprovedPasta/number-guessing/README.md

 # number-guessing

-A number guessing game made with Python
+A number guessing game made with Python.
+I used the random module to guess the random numbers.